Blog Banner SVG

 What are the Additional Conditions for Startup India Registration Eligibility?

-In addition to core eligibility criteria, DPIIT-recognized startups must comply with certain additional conditions to maintain their status and fully benefit from the Startup India initiative.
+In addition to core eligibility criteria for startups, DPIIT-recognized entities must comply with certain additional conditions to maintain their status and fully benefit from the Startup India initiative.
 These include rules related to share capital, funding, sector-specific relaxations, and the consequences of exceeding turnover or age limits.

-• Submit a duly signed declaration in Form 2 to DPIIT.
+• Submit a duly signed Form 2 declaration to DPIIT.

-• Confirm that the startup is not formed by splitting or reconstructing an existing business, except as allowed under Section 33B of the Income Tax Act.
+• Confirm the startup is not formed by splitting/reconstructing an existing business.

 • Ensure the startup has not been formed by the transfer of previously used machinery or plant.